muerxueer/myexercise/README.md

 # myexercise
-this reposity is for exercise,incluing data structures and algorithms using python
+this reposity is for exercise,incluing data structures and algorithms using python.
+I like coding.